plikipie/0g-hardhat-deploy/README.md

 Each directory contains a self-contained example with specific setup and deployment instructions in its respective `README.md` file.

-## Purpose

-These examples are intended to help developers quickly get started with deploying smart contracts to the 0G Testnet V3 using their preferred framework.

 ## Contract

 The `MyToken.sol` contract is a basic ERC20 token with an initial supply minted to the deployer, using OpenZeppelin Contracts v5.0.2.